What’s the definition of synthpop? Well, it’s pop music that uses synthesizers.

 The trio had been slowly building a profile, having supported ERASURE, based on the musical reputations of their two instrumentalists Pascal Gabriel and Paul Statham.

 The pair had met during the recording of ex-BAUHAUS singer Peter Murphy’s solo album ‘Cascade’.
-Gabriel worked with BOMB THE BASS, S’EXPRESS, EMF and CLAUDIA BRUCKEN.
+Gabriel worked with BOMB THE BASS, S’EXPRESS and EMF.

 Meanwhile Statham was the Goth icon’s writing partner and had been the guitarist with B-MOVIE.
 Led by Steve Hovington, B-MOVIE were a band with so much promise that their then manager Stevo of Some Bizzare Records fame was able to include the then unknown SOFT CELL as part of the conditions for Phonogram Records to sign the Nottingham quartet in an innovative ‘2 for 1’ deal!
 Completing PEACH’s line-up was blonde South African born singer and dancer Lisa Lamb who Gabriel and Statham had met at an art exhibition in London.